davidhwyllie/findNeighbour4/doc/HowToTest.md

 Dependencies
 ------------
 * Python >= 3.8.
-You may need to install pip3 with:
+You may need to install pip3 & pipenv with:
 ```
 sudo apt-get install python3-pip
+pip3 install pipenv
 ```

 Database backend